 It’s important to go beyond just identifying and promoting beneficial behaviors if you want things to stick.
 Be sure to promote new norms instead of allowing your company’s cuture to creep backwards little by little:

 “The tendency to fall back into established routines creeps in every day.
 It’s important, therefore, to go beyond initial rollouts and information sessions to regularly reinforce the new practices.
 This involves reminding people what the new procedures are until they don’t feel new anymore.
 It’s almost like reminding drivers about new speed bumps and lane changes for a period of time until they get used the new quirks.
 Instead of hoping that employees will automatically internalize changes as new routines, organizations must repeatedly communicate their benefits while providing incentives for their adoption and potential disincentives for their non-adoption.
 After several trials, new routines will become the familiar ones, and change will be sustained.”

 The pandemic brought about a host of changes, and not all of them were bad!
 By following these steps you can ensure that your organization remains productive and flexible as conditions continue to evolve.

 At Blueground, we understand that flexible work fuels flexible living.
-Our studios and one-, two-, and three-bedroom furnished apartments in 15 cities worldwide are perfect for anyone who’s embracing a hybrid work style or working completely from home.
+Our studios and one-, two-, and three-bedroom furnished apartments worldwide are perfect for anyone who’s embracing a hybrid work style or working completely from home.
 Best of all, our flexible lease agreements mean that your company isn’t spending money on overpriced business hotels or unoccupied corporate housing.
 Find out more about the Blueground experience.